-There are two schools of thought about this.
-One theory suggests that an individual who has worked hard to accumulate whatever funds they have, has also earned the right to spend it; that they are under no obligation to leave something behind.
-The other theory suggests there is value in creating a legacy and passing family assets on to the next generation.
+There are multiple schools of thought about this.
+One theory suggests that an individual who has worked hard to accumulate funds also earned the right to spend it.
+Many people believe there is no obligation to leave something behind for your children.
+Another theory suggests there is value in creating a legacy and passing family assets on to the next generation.

 If an individual has been involved in some form of estate planning, their children are going to be informed about the details of the estate eventually, one way or another.
 The question is how will they learn about those details—directly from their parents or from an estate lawyer?
-This crucial decision will often determine whether or not the children are harmed or helped by the specifics of the estate plan.
+Speaking with your estate lawyer and having a communication strategy is crucial at this stage.

 Communication is Key

-Too often parents or relatives leave behind no plan whatsoever for the assets they have accrued and almost always, the absence of a plan increases the conflicts and costs for survivors.
-It is never easier when someone dies without a plan.
-Even if no other aspects of an estate plan are discussed, parents should let their children know that their affairs are in order.
-Those simple words can be a source of enormous relief for one’s children.
+An absence of a plan for your affairs may increase the conflicts and costs for survivors.
+Even if no other aspects of an estate plan are discussed, it’s a good idea for parents to let their children know whether their affairs are in order.

-Also, even though it may be difficult, if an estate plan excludes or omits a family member for some reason, that individual should be informed.
-Similarly, if there is some inequity in the distribution of assets – one child is receiving more because they need it and another is receiving less because they don’t – that should be disclosed as well.
+Also, even though it may be difficult, if an estate plan excludes or omits a family member for some reason, consider informing that individual.
+Similarly, if there is some inequity in the distribution of assets—for example, one child is receiving more because they need it and another is receiving less because they don’t—consider disclosing as well.

 Obviously, the extent of information provided to one’s children about estate plans is going to depend on the age of the children.
-Information provided to a 14-year old is going to be different from information provided to a 40-year old.
-Also, it’s likely their roles could be different as well.
-Older children might be chosen to serve in a fiduciary capacity in a Last Will and Testament or Trust.
-Or they might be given Power of Attorney authority or named as an Agent in a Living Will.
-If children are intended to have active roles in an estate plan, they must be properly informed and prepared, and the rest of the family should be informed as well.
+Information provided to a 14-year-old is going to be different from information provided to a 40-year-old.
+Also, it’s likely their roles could be different.
+Older children might be chosen to serve in a fiduciary capacity in a last will and testament or trust.
+Or, they might be given power-of-attorney authority or named as an agent in a living will.
+If children are intended to have active roles in an estate plan, they must be properly informed and prepared, and the rest of the family should be informed, too.

-Clearly, children have a right to know if they are going to be impacted by an estate’s plan, but actively involving them is also a way to ensure that the estate’s wishes will be carried out as desired.
+Actively involving children is also a way to ensure that the estate’s wishes will be carried out as desired.

-Someone who has succeeded financially in their lifetime probably has assembled a team of highly qualified advisers to assist in specialized areas such as the law, tax, investments, or insurance.
-To whatever extent that is feasible, children should know who these advisers are and how to contact them if ever their services are needed.
-In a time of crisis or an unexpected emergency, knowing who the professional advisers are—and where all the legal and financial records are stored—is an immeasurable source of comfort to surviving children.
+Someone who has succeeded financially in their lifetime probably has assembled a team of highly qualified advisors to assist in specialized areas such as law, tax, investments, or insurance.
+To whatever extent that is feasible, it’s a good idea for children to know who these advisors are and how to contact them.
+In a time of crisis or an unexpected emergency, knowing who the professional advisors are—and where all the legal and financial records are stored—is an immeasurable source of comfort to surviving children.

 As mentioned above, these issues are delicate and difficult at best.
-But the more parents and children can engage in honest and forthright communication about estate plans, the better off everyone will be, and that’s an important part of any legacy left behind.
+As always, working with professional tax and legal advisors—in addition to your trusted financial advisor—is crucial to this process.
+The more parents and children can engage in honest and forthright communication about estate plans, the better off everyone will be, and that’s an important part of any legacy left behind.